Pushing the Frontier on Approximate EFX Allocations: The Property-Preserving Partial Allocation (3PA) Algorithm

-\textit{If Step~\ref{step6} is executed:} Consider agent $s$ first; we have $v_s(X_i') > v_s(X_i)$.
+\textit{If Step~\ref{step6} is executed:} Consider agent $s$ first; we have {$v_s(X_s') > v_s(X_s)$}.
 By the induction hypothesis, since $|X_s|=1$, agent $s$ was EFX towards every other agent by \cref{prop:a}.
 This means that in $\X'$ agent $s$ is EFX towards any other agent, and \cref{prop:a,prop:b} are satisfied.
 Now consider any other agent $j \in N \setminus\{s\}$; again we distinguish two cases. \begin{itemize}[leftmargin=*] \item[-] $|X_j|=1$.
 Similarly to before, we know that $v_j(X_j) \geq v_j(g^*)$, otherwise Step~\ref{step1} would have been executed and agent $j$ would have swapped $X_j$ with $g^*$.
-Since $s$ was a source of $\Gr(\X)$, we also know that $v_j(X_j) \geq v_j(X_s)$.
-This establishes that agent $j$ is EFX towards agent $s$, and therefore \cref{prop:a} is satisfied. \item[-] $|X_j|=2$.
-Again, we know that $v_j(X_j) \geq v_j(g^*)$, otherwise Step~\ref{step2} would have been executed and agent $j$ would have swapped $X_j$ with $g^*$.
+Since $s$ was a source of $\Gr(\X)$, we also know that $v_j(X_j) \geq v_j(X_s)$. {Given that $v_j(X_j') \geq v_j(X_j)$, the above two inequalities establish} that agent $j$ is EFX towards agent $s$, and therefore \cref{prop:a} is satisfied. \item[-] $|X_j|=2$.
+Again, we know that $v_j(X_j) \geq {\frac{2}{3}\,} v_j(g^*)$, otherwise Step~\ref{step2} would have been executed and agent $j$ would have swapped $X_j$ with $g^*$.
 Additionally, since $s$ was a source of $\Gr(\X)$ with $|X_s|=1$, we also know that $v_j(X_j) \geq \frac{2}{3}v_j(X_s)$, as otherwise there would be an edge $(j,s)$ in $\Gr(\X)$.
-These two inequalities imply that agent $j$ is $2/3$-EFX towards agent $s$, and therefore \cref{prop:b} is satisfied. \end{itemize}
+These two inequalities, {along with the fact that $v_j(X_j') \geq v_j(X_j)$}, imply that agent $j$ is $2/3$-EFX towards agent $s$, and therefore \cref{prop:b} is satisfied. \end{itemize}